kulcsarrudolf/pasztor.at/content/blog/2016-11-14-clean-code-responsibilities.md

 categories: blog
 date: "2016-11-14T00:00:00Z"
 publishDate: "2016-11-14T00:00:00Z"
-excerpt: I heard you want to be a better coder.
+summary: I heard you want to be a better coder.
 You want to use reusable pieces, and you want to have an easier time maintaining older code.
 You may also want to work better in a team and ensure there are less bugs.
 tags: